lorainelab/integrated-genome-browser/README.md

 # Integrated Genome Browser

 The Integrated Genome Browser (IGB, pronounced ig-bee) is a fast, free, and flexible desktop genome browser.
-IGB is open source software.
+Originally developed at Affymetrix, IGB is now open source software supported by community developers.

 IGB is also a platform for developers to create new visualizations and visual analysis functions for genomics.